linode/docs/docs/applications/big-data/install-a-jupyter-notebook-server-on-a-linode-behind-an-apache-reverse-proxy.md

     ![Jupyter Python Kernel](/docs/assets/jupyter-new-notebook.png)

-4. The notebook is ready to run Python code or additional kernels added in the future:
+4. The Notebook is ready to run Python code or additional kernels added in the future:

     ![Jupyter Notebook Code](/docs/assets/jupyter-code-sample.png)

-Note this setup is for a single-user only; simultaneous users on the same notebook may cause unpredictable results.
+Note this setup is for a single-user only; simultaneous users on the same Notebook may cause unpredictable results.
 For a multi-user server, consider using [JupyterHub](https://github.com/jupyterhub/jupyterhub) instead.